HL7/davinci-dtr/input/pagecontent/use_cases.md

 6. It then writes the FHIR QuestionnaireResponse back to the EHR server and optionally to the payer.

 ![Process Flow Detail](DTR_Example_Workflow.png){:style="float: none;"}

-> There is no need for the user to see the Questionnaire if it can be auto completed, unless they need to approve sending the result to the payer or to *sign* the information prior to submission.
-The application SHALL give the provider the ability, but not the requirement to review any information prior to sending it to a third party.
-This ability may be *turned-off* by the organization and possibly the individual provider.

- > If the resulting information is to be sent to a third  party (e.g., payer), the DTR SMART on FHIR App (or equivalent native app) SHALL include a configurable step to allow  the provider to review and grant permission to send the information gathered in the QuestionnaireResponse before sending.

- However, this SHOULD be configurable on a site or provider basis.

->If the resulting information is to be sent to a third party (e.g., payer) see [Section 4.4.5.1](specification__behaviors__persisting_application_state.html#smart-on-fhir-applications-and-servers)

->DTR does not support creating new orders or changing existing orders.
-DTR supports documentation requirements for device, service, and medication requests.
-When the required documentation cannot be populated from the EHR, DTR provides the ability to capture the missing information.

 #### Relation to Clinical Data Exchange (CDex)